polyaxon/polyaxon/site/docs/guides/minikube.md

     - kubernetes
 ---

-If you are here, it means that you have a Minikube cluster and [helm](/docs/guides/setup-helm/) setup.
+If you are here, we assume that you have a Minikube cluster and [helm](/docs/guides/setup-helm/) setup.

 Please consider reading our [configuration guides](/configuration/introduction/) to have a deeper knowledge about how to configure and customize Polyaxon to fit your needs.